OneBusAway/onebusaway-android/README.md

 The below instructions assume you're going to be building for the **google** platform flavor and original **oba** brand by default (e.g., `obaGoogleDebug`), but also mention how you would build/run the **amazon** flavor for the **oba** brand (e.g., `obaAmazonDebug`).
 If you want more info about building the other brands, please see the [Rebranding OneBusAway Android page](https://github.com/OneBusAway/onebusaway-android/blob/master/REBRANDING.md).

-### Prerequisites for both Android Studio and Gradle

 ### Building in Android Studio

 1. Download and install the latest version of [Android Studio](http://developer.android.com/sdk/installing/studio.html).